How to Get to Piedmont, Italy

 Getting from Caselle Airport into Turin is straightforward, with options to suit everyone.

-• By taxi or Uber: For the most direct route, taxis and Ubers charge a fixed fare of €28–32, with travel times of about 30–40 minutes depending on traffic.
+- By taxi: For the most direct route, taxis charge a fixed fare of €28–32, with travel times of about 30–40 minutes depending on traffic.

 For long-haul flights, you’ll often arrive via Milan Malpensa (MXP) or Milan Linate (LIN).